 Poll ACK field

-The Poll ACK field, depicted in Figure 32, contains acknowledgment information specific to the non-beacon-enabled mode.
-It is only present in frames originating from devices operating in the non-beacon-enabled channel access mode.
-This is indicated through the Non-beacon-enabled bit in the Frame Control field, defined in 7.2.2.
+The Poll ACK field, depicted in Figure 32, contains acknowledgment information specific to the polled mode.
+It is only present in frames originating from devices operating in the polled channel access mode.
+This is indicated through the Polled bit in the Frame Control field, defined in 7.2.2.